yarafe/Test/Sentinel/faz-microsoft-sentinel.md

 The seamless integration of Fluentd with FortiAnalyzer removes the need for an additional proxy server, streamlining the installation process of a data collector between FortiAnalyzer and the Azure Log Analytics workspace.
 This approach offers an efficient way to manage log transmission and analysis.

+**Please be aware that HTTP data collector API has been deprecated from Microsoft and will no longer be functional as of 9/14/2026.
+It's been replaced by the Logs ingestion API.**

 ![FAZ-Sentinel Integration-DataFlow](images/FAZ-DataFlow.png)